 4. All AF Points will not work

-When you use a Teleconverter, there will be a restriction on the number of autofocus points.
+When you use a teleconverter, there will be a restriction on the number of autofocus points.

 All Autofocus points will not work.
 Only certain focusing sensors are compatible with this reduction in aperture settings.